OWLcracker/big-data/README.md

 3. Navigate to `notebooks` > `test_evaluation.ipynb`
 4. Run the code cells in the notebook

-### SuperSet Dashboard
+### Superset Dashboard
 ![Superset Non-Aggregated](./misc/screenshots/superset/Dash_NAG_1.png)
 ![Superset Aggregated](./misc/screenshots/superset/Dash_NAG_2.png)
-This is the dashboard of the first case.
-The data is processed in a non-aggregated form.
-The dashboard is used to visualize the goldstein scale of each country aggregated by the average goldstein scale per day.
-The aggregation is done every time the data is requested.
+The previous screenshots show the dashboard of the non-aggregated case, in which the data is processed in a non-aggregated form.
+The dashboard can be accessed by clicking on `Dashboards` > `GDELT` in Superset.
+The dashboard is used to visualize the average Goldstein Scale per country of all events, which happened in the specified time period in the respective country.
+This aggregation must be executed on the non-aggregated dataset every time the dashboard is refreshed.
-The dashboard is interactive.
-This means that the user can filter the data by, for example, date and country.
-Furthermore, there is a table that shows the top 10 negative events by goldstein scale for the selected dates and countries.
+The dashboard is interactive, which means that the user can filter the data, for example by date and country, by setting the filters, which can be seen on the left side of the first screenshot.
+Furthermore, there is a table that shows the top 10 negative events ranked by the Goldstein Scale for the selected dates and countries.
-Moreover, the user is shown a table with sorted from the highest average goldstein scale to the lowest average goldstein scale for every country.
+Moreover, the user is shown a table, which contains the average Goldstein Scale per country, sorted from the highest to the lowest value.
 At last, the user can observe a counter which displays the total number of events for the selection.

 ![Superset Aggregated](./misc/screenshots/superset/Dash_Ag_1.png)
-This is the dashboard of the second case.
-The data is processed in an aggregated form.
-The dashboard is used to visualize the goldstein scale of each country aggregated by the average goldstein scale per day.
-The aggregation is done in advance.
-The dashboard is the same minus the table with the top 10 negative events by goldstein scale for the selected dates and countries.
-This is because during the aggregation, information about events is lost and needs to be addressed in a new aggregation if necessary.
+The previous screenshot shows the dashboard of the aggregated case, in which the data is already pre-aggregated before providing it to Superset for visualization.
+The dashboard can be accessed by clicking on `Dashboards` > `GDELT Aggregated` in Superset.
+The dashboard serves the same purpose as the dashboard for the non-aggregated case: The visualization of the average Goldstein Scale per country of all events, which happened in the specified time period in the respective country.
+The difference is that every time the dashboard is refreshed, the aggregation is executed on the already pre-aggregated dataset.
+Because the Goldstein Scale is already aggregated by country and date, the display of the top 10 negative events, like shown in the previous dashboard, is not possible.
+This is due to the fact that during the aggregation, information about the individual events is lost.
+If this was an important use case, the relevant time period would have to be known beforehand, so the top 10 events could be pre-selected and provided to the dashboard via a designated table.

 ![Superset DatabaseConnection](./misc/screenshots/superset/DB_Con.png)
-This is the database connection of the Superset dashboard.
-The database connection is used to connect the Superset dashboard to the Spark Thrift Server.
-The Thrift Server is used to enable the dashboard to access the data in Spark so that it can also utilize the distributed processing capabilities of Spark.
+The previous screenshot shows the database connection of the Superset dashboard, which can be accessed by clicking on `Settings` > `Database Connections` > `Apache Spark SQL` in the Superset dashboard.
+The database connection is used to connect the Superset dashboards to the Spark Thrift Server.
+The Thrift Server provides data access to the data which remains in Spark.
+This means that Superset can send SQL queries to the Thrift Server, which are processed by Spark, to retrieve the necessary data for the visualizations.
 Superset utilizes a hive connection to connect to the Thrift Server.
 In this case the URL is: `hive://spark@jupyter:10000`.
-This setting window can be accessed by clicking on `Settings` > `Database Connections` > `Apache Spark SQL` in the Superset dashboard.
 ## Documentation

 ### Architecture